Flag of The Flag of Hungary

 The heraldic roots are more concrete.
 Red and white (silver, in heraldic terms) derive from the Árpád dynasty's striped coat of arms, in use since at least the 12th century.
 Green appears in medieval Transylvanian heraldry and in depictions of Hungary's landscape.
 The colors predate the revolution by hundreds of years; 1848 simply arranged them in a new format.

-Modern Hungarian law has nailed things down.
+Modern Hungarian law has since pinned things down.
 Act I of 2012, the Fundamental Law, defines the shades precisely, anchoring what was once an informal symbol in constitutional text.
 And if you've ever placed the Hungarian and Italian flags side by side, you've noticed they use the same three colors.
 The similarity is coincidental: both nations drew from the broader palette of 19th-century revolutionary symbolism, and Italy arranged its stripes vertically while Hungary went horizontal.

 Then came the defining moment.
 During the 1956 Hungarian Uprising, revolutionaries grabbed flags and cut out the Soviet-era emblem with knives and scissors, leaving a ragged hole in the middle.
-That "holey flag" became one of the Cold War's most iconic images: a national symbol reclaimed through destruction, its empty center saying more than any emblem could.
+That "holey flag" became one of the Cold War's most reproduced images: a national symbol reclaimed through destruction, its empty center saying more than any emblem could.

 Hungary does maintain a state version of the flag bearing the national coat of arms, used in government, diplomatic, and ceremonial settings.
 That coat of arms is among Europe's most historically layered heraldic devices.